 Accommodation: Accommodation onsite is included in the cost.
 It is shared student accommodation - basic but comfortable.

 Cancellation Policy: Final numbers for accommodation and meals are provided one week out.
-We are happy to provide a full refund up until then (Friday13 May).
+We are happy to provide a full refund up until then (Friday 19 Aug).
 Unless prior arrangement has been made any unpaid registrations by that date will be cancelled.

 Chatham House Rule: Please note we operate strictly under the Chatham House Rule.
 Under the Chatham House Rule, participants are free to use the information received, but neither the identity nor the affiliation of the speaker(s), nor that of any other participant, may be revealed.